microsoft/Windows-AppConsult-PWALab/Manual/README.md

 ![Downloaded file in Chrome](https://github.com/Microsoft/Windows-AppConsult-PWALab/raw/master/Manual/Images/SourceCodeDownloaded.png)

-4. Open the zip file and extract all the content to your working folder *"C:\PWALab"* you've just created.
+4. Open the zip file and extract all the content to your working folder `C:\PWALab` you've just created.

 5. Open Visual Studio Code and use the **File** menu / choose **Open folder...**.

 ![](https://github.com/Microsoft/Windows-AppConsult-PWALab/raw/master/Manual/Images/OpenFolder.png)

-7. Select the *"C:\PWALab\Lab\Exercise1\01-Start\Contoso.Dashboard"* folder.
+7. Select the `C:\PWALab\Lab\Exercise1\01-Start\Contoso.Dashboard` folder.
 8. In the explorer panel on the left of Visual Studio Code, select the **index.html** file.
 9. Press the **Go live** button in the bottom taskbar of Visual Studio Code.
 10. The server will start and the default browser will display the Contoso Dashboard website.
-It will be available at the address **http://127.0.0.1:5500**.
+It will be available at the address `http://127.0.0.1:5500`.

 You are ready to work on the code!